Activision Blizzard is currently in the midst of a well-deserved turmoil and major changes will hopefully be made to the way the company operates.

 Despite the length of time since the last full Diablo game, fans of the series remain hopeful that the next instalment isn't too far away.
-However, recent developments in and around Activision Blizzard are troubling.
+However, recent developments in and around Activision Blizzard are troubling for many reasons.

 Here's everything we know about Diablo 4 so far.